-Summary of COVID-19 cases, hospitalizations and deaths, cases following vaccination, testing and variants of concern across Canada and over time.
+Summary of COVID-19 cases following vaccination across Canada and over time.
 Older versions of this report are available on the archived reports page.

 We no longer report data on cases following vaccination.
 We used to publish data on the vaccination status of COVID-19 cases, hospitalizations and deaths to help understand the impact of vaccination on COVID-19.
 We can no longer use this data for this purpose for the following reasons.